Deep reinforcement learning for preparation of thermal and prethermal quantum states: Layout of the neural network and hyperparameters

 \section{Layout of the neural network and hyperparameters}

-Here, we describe the architecture of the deep NN which is used to estimate the action-value function (Q function).
-Figure~\ref{fig:RL_architecture} shows the overall picture; the input for the LSTM at time step $t$ is the observation $o_t$, the previous action $a_{t-1}$, and the previous reward $r_{t-1}$, whereas the output is Q function whose optimal expression is given in \eref{eq:Q} in the main text.
+Here, we describe the architecture of the deep NN that is used to estimate the action-value function (Q function).
+Figure~\ref{fig:RL_architecture} shows the overall picture; the input for the LSTM at time step \(t\) is the observation \(o_t\), the previous action \(a_{t-1}\), and the previous reward \(r_{t-1}\), whereas the output is Q function whose optimal expression is given in \eref{eq:Q} in the main text.
 Refer to \tref{tab:NN_layer} for the size of the input and output of each layer and \tref{tab:NN_hyper} for the hyperparameter used in the NN\@.
 In the following, we further describe the details of the structure.

-The observation $o_t$ is chosen to be the action history \(o_{t}=\left\lparen a_{0}, a_{1},\ldots,a_{t-1},-1,\ldots,-1 \right\rparen\), which is fed to the fully-connected layers.
-Fully-connected layers first perform linear transformation, and then apply a non-linear activation function which is chosen to be the rectified linear unit (ReLU) in the present work.
-The intermediate output from the second fully-connected layer is concatenated with the previous choice of action $a_{t-1}$ and the reward in the previous time step $r_{t-1}$, and then fed to the Long Short-Term Memory (LSTM) layer.
+The observation \(o_t\) is chosen to be the action history \(o_{t}=\left\lparen a_{0}, a_{1},\ldots,a_{t-1},-1,\ldots,-1 \right\rparen\), which is fed to the fully connected layers. fully connected layers first perform linear transformation, and then apply a non-linear activation function which is chosen to be the rectified linear unit (ReLU) in the present work.
+The intermediate output from the second fully connected layer is concatenated with the previous choice of action \(a_{t-1}\) and the reward in the previous time step \(r_{t-1}\), and then fed to the LSTM layer.

-The LSTM layer is introduced so that the network can refer to the history of computational results at $t'<t$ to estimate the Q function at time step $t$.
-Namely, the input of the LSTM layer is not only the ones mentioned above, but also its "memory" including a \emph{hidden state} (short-term memory) and a \emph{cell state} (long-term memory)~\cite{hochreiter_long_1997}.
+The LSTM layer is introduced so that the network can refer to the history of the computational results at \(t'<t\) to estimate the Q function at time step \(t\).
+Namely, the input of the LSTM layer is not only the one mentioned above but also its "memory", including a \emph{hidden state} (short-term memory) and a \emph{cell state} (long-term memory)~\cite{hochreiter_long_1997}.
 Refer to literature such as Ref.~\cite{sherstinsky_fundamentals_2020} for detailed information.
-This output memory is fed to the LSTM layer in the next time step $t$, which enables the deep NN to successfully deal with time-series inputs.
+This output memory is fed to the LSTM layer in the next time step \(t\), which enables the deep NN to successfully deal with time-series inputs.